2025 ACT Updates: Latest Changes to the Exam

 Will colleges require applicants to provide an ACT science score?

-Some colleges may continue to require or recommend applicants provide an ACT science score.
+Many colleges will continue to require or recommend applicants provide an ACT science score.
 Earning a good score on the ACT science section can make you a more competitive applicant, especially for STEM programs.
 Ultimately, there will continue to be different requirements for different schools and programs so it’s important to research college admissions requirements before applying.

 Is the new ACT easier than the current version?

-While the enhanced ACT is shorter than the current version, it is not an easier exam.
+While the latest ACT version is shorter than the current version, it is not an easier exam.
 Rather, this new ACT allows students to tailor their testing experience to fit their needs, such as by offering optional science and writing sections.
-The new test also gives test-takers more time to answer each question which may improve student’s test-taking experiences.
+The new test also gives test-takers more time to answer each question with the goal of reducing test anxiety.

 Will students have the ability to opt out of reporting science scores?